 Instructions for overview disclosure templates

 Template EU OV1 – Overview of total risk exposure amounts.
-Fixed format
+Fixed format.

 Institutions shall apply the instructions below to complete template EU OV1 as presented in Annex I to this Implementing Regulation, in application of Article 438, point (d) of Regulation (EU) No 575/2013.